 Different shapes of anxiety

 Anxiety is not a single experience.
-Different patterns tend to respond best to slightly different kinds of help, so it can be useful to notice which pattern seems closest to your own.
-The descriptions below are simplified, and people often have a mix of more than one.
+Different patterns may respond best to slightly different kinds of help, so it can be useful to notice which pattern seems closest to your own.
+These descriptions are simplified, and many people recognise more than one.

-- Generalized anxiety.
-Worry that moves from topic to topic — health, money, family, work, the future — and feels hard to switch off, often with physical tension and sleep problems.
-Read more about generalized anxiety disorder.
+- Generalised anxiety.
+Worry that moves from topic to topic, such as health, money, family, work, or the future, and feels hard to switch off, often with physical tension and sleep problems.
+Read more about generalised anxiety disorder.

 - Panic.
-Sudden, intense waves of fear with strong physical symptoms — racing heart, breathlessness, dizziness, a sense of unreality — that can feel alarming in themselves.
+Sudden, intense waves of fear with strong physical symptoms, such as a racing heart, breathlessness, dizziness, or a sense of unreality, that can feel alarming in themselves.
 Read more about panic attacks.

 - Social anxiety.
 Anxiety that centres on being seen, judged, or embarrassed, and that can lead to avoiding social, work, or public situations.
 Read more about social anxiety.

 - Specific fears.
-Strong anxiety triggered by a particular situation or thing — flying, heights, certain animals, needles, vomiting — that often leads to avoidance.
+Strong anxiety triggered by a particular situation or thing, such as flying, heights, certain animals, needles, or vomiting, that often leads to avoidance.

 - Obsessive-compulsive patterns.
 Intrusive, distressing thoughts or images, often combined with repeated checking, mental reviewing, reassurance-seeking, or rituals that aim to reduce the anxiety.
 Read more about obsessive-compulsive disorder (OCD).